datastax/release-notes/DSE_6.0_Release_Notes.md

 **Note:** Replace `**REPOSITORY_DIRECTORY**` with your preferred repository directory path, and replace `**DOWNLOAD_DIRECTORY**` with the path where you extracted the downloaded packages.

-### Verifying repository setup
+### Verify repository setup

-After you set up your local repository, verify it's configured correctly:
+After you set up your local repository, verify that it's configured correctly:

 **RPM installations**